learn-co-curriculum/html-css-personal-site-project-part-4/README.md

   - Try Styling text color and fonts.
   - Optionally add a webfont from Google Fonts.

-5. Once your finished, preview your code in the browser and if you're satisfied with the way it looks and all code validates.
-Go ahead and stage, and commit your changes `git add .`, `git commit -m "part 4"`.
+5. Once you're finished, preview your code in the browser and if you're satisfied with the way it looks and all code validates, then go ahead and stage, and commit your changes `git add .`, `git commit -m "part 4"`.

 6. Then let's merge this branch into master.
 First `git checkout master`, then `git merge site-style`.

 7. Then push it up to your remote `git push origin master`.

-8. Then lets merge this branch into gh-pages to see it live.
+8. Then let's merge this branch into gh-pages to see it live.
 First `git checkout gh-pages`, then `git merge master`.

 9. Then push it up to your remote `git push origin gh-pages`.